SumoLogic/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

 We have provided an option to enable autoscaling for both logs and metrics Fluentd statefulsets.
 This is disabled by default.

+Whenever your Fluentd pods CPU consumption is near the limit you could experience a [delay in data ingestion or even a data loss](monitoring-lag.md) in extreme situations.
+In such cases you should enable the autoscaling.

 To enable autoscaling for Fluentd:

 - Enable metrics-server dependency